7 Things You’re Not Doing for Your Skin But Should

 2. Look to supplements for hormonal balance

-Katie, a 30 year-old blogger in California, never struggled with acne as a teen.
-But as she approached her late twenties, she began to get cystic acne around her mouth and chin.
+Katie, a 30-year-old blogger in California, never struggled with acne as a teen.
+But as she approached her late-20s, she began to get cystic acne around her mouth and chin.
 “I stopped taking birth control and my hormones went haywire,” Katie explains.
 “I tried so many different cleansers, serums, moisturizers, and oils to get my acne under control, but nothing worked.”

 After a year of battling painful acne with no success, Katie turned to supplements to treat her sensitive skin from the inside out.
 After filling out a survey by HUM Nutrition, Katie began taking Gut Instinct™, a potent probiotic, Daily Cleanse™, which contains organic algae and cleansing minerals, and Red Carpet™, a supplement with black currant seed oil – a source of ALA and GLA shown to maintain hormone balance.
 “Within two weeks my cystic acne was completely gone,” says Katie.
 “At this point it’s been a month and my skin has improved so much.
 I’m floored by how taking supplements has transformed my complexion.”